 SUBMISSION OF REVIEW

 The review should be as an email attachment.
-Unless otherwise informed, please submit the review to Lynne Taylor at: email@example.com
+Unless otherwise informed, please submit the review to Chris Jones at: firstname.lastname@example.org

 You will be provided with an opportunity to review galley proofs of your review before it appears.
 Once you have approved the galley proofs or the galley proofs have been with you for two weeks without a response, the review will be submitted for publication.
 After that point, the review cannot be withdrawn and no changes can be made in the review.